ranganath294/Question-Paper-Generator/README.md

     - **Method:** GET
     - **End Point:** `http://127.0.0.1:8000/generate_question_paper` or `your_base_url/generate_question_paper`
-    - Make sure you replace base URL with your base URL
+    - Make sure you replace the base URL with your base URL
     - **Description:** Generates a question paper based on the parameters provided in the request.
     - **Parameters:**
         - `total_marks` (optional, default is 100): The total marks for the question paper.